-It was developed by Dutch nutrition group DSM – which announced during COP 26 that it would dramatically expand production of the additive at its facility in Scotland.
+It was developed by Dutch nutrition group DSM – a long-standing holding in the portfolio – which announced during COP 26 that it would dramatically expand production of the additive at its facility in Scotland.
 In our view, this marks a further example of how environmental solutions can both embolden and benefit from regulation over time, providing a fertile landscape for long-term stock picking.

 The value of active minds: independent thinking

 A key feature of Jupiter’s investment approach is that we eschew the adoption of a house view, instead preferring to allow our specialist fund managers to formulate their own opinions on their asset class.
 As a result, it should be noted that any views expressed – including on matters relating to environmental, social and governance considerations – are those of the author(s), and may differ from views held by other Jupiter investment professionals.

 This document is intended for investment professionals* and is not for the use or benefit of other persons, including retail investors.